Tourism in Russia

 From Wikipedia, the free encyclopedia

-Jump to:
+Jump to: navigation, search

 The marker for kilometre 9288, at the end of the Trans-Siberian Railway in Vladivostok.

-Russia has seen rapid growth since the late Soviet times, first inner tourism and then international tourism as well.
+Tourism in Russia has seen rapid growth since the late Soviet times, first inner tourism and then international tourism as well.
 Rich cultural heritage and great natural variety place Russia among the most popular tourist destinations in the world.
 The country contains 23 UNESCO World Heritage Sites, while many more are on UNESCO's tentative lists[1].
 Major tourist routes in Russia include a travel around the Golden Ring of ancient cities, cruises on the big rivers like Volga, and long journeys on the famous Trans-Siberian Railway.
 Diverse regions and ethnic cultures of Russia offer many different food and souvenirs, and show a great variety of traditions, like Russian banya, Tatar Sabantuy, or Siberian shamanist rituals.

 Tourists to Russia are required to purchase a visa, in addition to having a valid passport.
 Visas cannot be purchased at the border, and once at the border must be presented with other relevant documents.